CPAP Machines Were Seen As Ventilator Alternatives, But Could Spread COVID-19

 The misstep represents a classic example of how the health care system is playing catch-up in its effort to deal with the rapidly escalating pandemic, and how critical information about combating the novel coronavirus can be slow to reach those on the front lines.

 The American Society of Anesthesiologists issued guidance on Feb.
 23 discouraging CPAP use in COVID-19 patients — advice largely informed by experience with the SARS epidemic in 2003.
-Studies dating to 2003 suggest such devices can pump viruses into the air, potentially increasing the spread of a contagious disease.
+Studies dating to 2003 suggest that such devices can pump viruses into the air, potentially increasing the spread of a contagious disease.

 During the SARS outbreak in Toronto, half of all SARS cases, including three deaths, occurred among health care workers.
 Some of the greatest risk arose when doctors and nurses were exposed to aerosolized virus through the use of positive airway pressure machines or other respiratory therapy devices.